 - Do the last set of stretch and folds.
 Then check the gluten development by doing a windowpane test.

 - Then add the dough to a see-through bulking container with straight sides.
 Then wet your hand and level the top of the dough.

-- Then mark on the container where the top of the dough is, and where it will have grown 25% and put it somewhere warm.
-If you have a proofer that would be a great place.
+- Then mark the top of the dough on the container and where it will have grown 25% and put it somewhere warm.
+If you have a proofer, that would be a great place.

 - Then let the dough proof until it's grown 25%.

 Divide and pre-shape

 - When the dough has grown 25% and is puffy, divide the dough into two equally sized pieces.